 When it was time to leave, our group decided to depart via the pier immediately adjacent to Chit beer .
 We took a “fast boat” – which normally costs 15 baht, if the boat is full.
 But – Khun Chit arranged for our party of just three passengers to have our own boat, and he also told the boat pilot to take us to a non-standard destination where we could more easily get a taxi – so we unilaterally paid 100+ baht – and the boat pilot was happy.

-Photo of “fast boat” picking up passenger group ahead of us:
+Photo of a “fast boat” picking up a passenger group ahead of us:

-As the most iconic craft beer destination in Thailand, Chit Beer is worth a visit.
+As the most iconic craft beer destination in Thailand, Chit Beer is well worth a visit.
 Khun Chit is the acknowledged “Godfather” of craft beer brewing in Thailand.
-But – getting to and from this bar is quite a trek,
+But – getting to and from this bar is quite a challenging trek.